ICSE25-Naming/ICSE25-Naming-Artifact/README.md

   - The manually labeled groud truth data for evaluation.

 ## [Naming_anomaly_detectin](/Naming_anomaly_detection) ($V.B)
+This folder includes scripts and data relevant to Figure 8, and Table 9 in the paper.

 - [APTMs](/Naming_anomaly_detection/APTM)
   - The APTM model and graph conversion pipeline.
 - [Classifier](/Naming_anomaly_detection/classifier)